 Setting the priority and escalating

 Priority helps us understand the impact this issue is having on your business, and affects how quickly we respond to resolve the issue.
 Priorities are defined in the following table.
-You can find more information at Cloud Support Procedures.
+You can find more information at Support case priority.

 |Priority Definition||Example Situation|

 |P1: Critical Impact—Service Unusable in Production||The application or infrastructure is unusable in production, having a significant rate of user-facing errors.
 Business impact is critical (revenue loss, potential data integrity issue, etc.).|

 |P2: High Impact—Service Use Severely Impaired||The infrastructure is degraded in production, having a noticeable rate of user-facing errors or difficulties in spinning up a new production system.
 Business impact is moderate (danger of revenue loss, productivity decrease, etc.).|

 |P3: Medium Impact—Service Use Partially Impaired||The issue is limited in scope and/or severity.
 The issue has no user-visible impact.
 Business impact is low (for example, inconvenience, minor business processes affected, etc.).|

 |P4: Low Impact—Service Fully Usable||Little to no business or technical impact.
 Recommended for consultative tickets where in-depth analysis, troubleshooting or consultancy are preferred to more frequent communications.|